CHUCS/CHUsource/source/_posts/Lunar-New-Year-and-Number-Division.md

 - math
 - sortings
 ---
+# Codeforces 1106C - Lunar New Year and Number Division
 [Lunar New Year and Number Division](https://codeforces.com/problemset/problem/1106/C)

 Lunar New Year is approaching, and Bob is struggling with his homework – a number division problem.